Friends Drift Inn Farm – Recipes

 Fun in the Bakery, Fun in the Home Kitchen

-Claudia DeLatorre of Cake Flour on Market is one of Louisville’s food heroes.
+Claudia DeLatorre of Cake Flour Bakery is one of Louisville’s food heroes.
 The Louisville Journal calls her business “the best organic bakery in town.”
 Chef Aaron Sanchez of the Food Network say’s Claudia’s Flourless Chocolate Cake “Is the best thing I ever ate.”

 While travelling with the UPIke Basketball Team, Charlie and I had time to swing by for an early morning interview with Claudia.
 The baker is one of those folks who are comfortable in her own skin; happy with who she is and where she is going.

 Her smile comes easy, almost a Mona Lisa smile – like she knows some little secret that she will eventually get around to sharing with the rest of the world.

 The tools of her trade, including a KitchenAid mixer hops to attention when Claudia commands them.
 Her workspace is orderly, yet fast-paced as she prepares for the Louisville rush hour.

 One of her most popular items, the flourless chocolate cake is decadent, moist and rich.
 I did not have access to Claudia’s secret recipe, but here is my interpretation of a flourless chocolate cake just in time for the holidays.
 I used one of my favorite secret ingredients; Sorghum.

 Flourless Chocolate Cake Recipe